Frequently Asked Questions

 Who is providing the funds for these grants?

-- The City of San José has set aside $2.75 million in federal American Rescue Plan Act funds to provide up to 300 grants to small businesses, companies, or enterprises (used interchangeably) located in San José.
+- The City of San José has $2.75 million in federal American Rescue Plan Act funds available to provide up to 400 grants to small businesses, companies, or enterprises (used interchangeably) located in San José.
 The maximum grant is $15,000.
-The purpose is to provide a grant towards the small business owner’s outstanding rent and utility debt arising from the impact of the COVID-19 pandemic from March 24, 2020, through August 19, 2021.
+The purpose is to provide a grant towards the small business owner’s outstanding rent debt arising from the impact of the COVID-19 pandemic.

 Who is managing the grant program?